Locally Private Graph Neural Networks: Conclusion

-\begin{acks} We would like to thank Emiliano De Cristofaro, Hamed Haddadi, Nikolaos Karalias, and Mohammad Malekzadeh for their helpful advice and comments on the paper.
-This work is supported as part of the Dusk2Dawn project by the \grantsponsor{snsf}{Swiss National Science Foundation (SNSF)}{http://www.snf.ch/en/Pages/default.aspx} through the Sinergia interdisciplinary program under grant number \grantnum{snsf}{173696}. \end{acks}
+\begin{acks} This work was supported by the \grantsponsor{snsf}{Swiss National Science Foundation (SNSF)}{http://www.snf.ch/en/Pages/default.aspx} through the Dusk2Dawn project (Sinergia program) under grant number \grantnum{snsf}{173696}.
+Additional support was provided by the European Commission under European Horizon 2020 Programme, grant number 951911, AI4Media project.
+We would like to thank Emiliano De Cristofaro, Hamed Haddadi, Nikolaos Karalias, and Mohammad Malekzadeh for their helpful comments on eariler drafts of this paper. \end{acks}